symbol/symbol-docs/source/concepts/namespace.rst

 On the internet, a domain can have a sub-domain.
 In NEM, namespaces can have subnamespaces to **identify and organize assets**.

 Namespaces can have up to ``3`` levels, a namespace and its two levels of subnamespace domains.
-A subnamespace subnamespace does not have a duration by its own; it inherits the duration from its parent namespace.
+A subnamespace does not have a duration by its own; it inherits the duration from its parent namespace.

 You can :doc:`create multiple subnamespaces <../guides/namespace/registering-a-subnamespace>` with the same name in different namespaces.
 For example, you can create the subnamespaces ``foo.bar`` and ``foo2.bar``, but the combination rootnamespace + subnamespace must remain unique.